ScottBrian/scottbrian_utils/README.rst

 This is a collection of generally useful functions for use with any application.

+1. The diag_msg function allows you to print a message with the time and caller sequence added for you.
-1. The FileCatalog item allows you to map file names to their paths.
+2. The FileCatalog item allows you to map file names to their paths.
-2. The @time_box decorator allows you to print start, stop, and execution times.
+3. The @time_box decorator allows you to print start, stop, and execution times.
-3. The print_flower_box_msg function allows you to print text in a flower box (i.e., surrounded by asterisks).
+4. The print_flower_box_msg function allows you to print text in a flower box (i.e., surrounded by asterisks).

-4. The diag_msg function allows you to print a message with the time and caller sequence added for you
+With **diag_msg** you can print messages with the time and caller info as a diagnostic aid like this:

+:Example: print a diagnostic message

+>>> from scottbrian_utils.diag_msg import diag_msg
+>>> diag_msg('this is a diagnostic message')
+16:20:05.909260 <input>:1 this is a diagnostic message

 With the FileCatalog item, you can code your application with file names and retrieve their paths at run time